 In fact, the entire discussion relating to the "angels with Him" and "He will sit on His throne in heavenly glory" along with the rest are referring to the Supreme Being.

 "‘Come, you who are blessed by my Father ..."In other words, ecclesiastical sectarian translators that have thoroughly forgotten the very person that Jesus came to introduce us to - the Supreme Being - over the centuries have twisted Jesus' words to somehow mean that Jesus is pumping himself up as the big man sitting on the throne, dividing the nations and doing all the things that belong to the Supreme Being.

 Jesus did not see himself, nor did he teach that he was this person.
 Rather, he saw himself as a messenger.
 As a servant.
 Here is the proof:

 “My teaching is not my own.
 It comes from the One who sent me."
 (John 7:16)These and many other verses describe Jesus as being God's servant - and having been sent by the Supreme Being.
 Furthermore, he is saying that his teachings are not his but are coming from the Supreme Being.

 "For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken."
 (John 12:49)

 "For I have come down from heaven not to do my will but to do the will of Him who sent me."
 (John 6:38)

 This is what a messenger does.
 A messenger delivers a message.
-They are "sent" to deliver a message.
+Jesus was "sent" to deliver a message.

-Furthermore, we see Jesus describing the "son of man" [servant of humanity] taking the role of every person who is distraught, sick and destitute, and those who come to the aid of anyone who is in this position as coming to the aid of the servant of humanity.
+What role is Jesus suggesting?We see Jesus describing the "Son of Man" [servant of humanity] taking the role of every person who is distraught, sick, and destitute, and those who come to the aid of anyone who is in this position as coming to the aid of the servant of humanity.
 Why is this?